 Logs for the wood burning stove are from fallen trees on the farm which are seasoned for use.

-Each week our laundry goes to The Laundry Gallery in our local town of Hexham who provide a fantastic and professional service…I would lose my sanity if I had to iron superking bedding each week…they are my heroes!
+Each week our laundry goes to a local laundry in our local town of Hexham who provide a fantastic and professional service…I would lose my sanity if I had to iron super king bedding each week…they are my heroes!